kikrishn/Blog/_posts/2021-08-16-embedding-dihedral-groups-efficiently.md

 It got me wondering, though.
 Can we run a similar argument to get
 $D_{2m} \leq \mathfrak{S}_n$ for other choices of $m$?
-Since you've read the title of this blog post, you know the answer is "yes".
+Since you've read the title of this blog post, you know the answer is "yes"[^1].
 But at this point I should issue a quick clarification: This (very clever!) idea is not actually my own -- I found it in yet another [mse post][3].
 I was already planning on writing up a blog post about this problem, but when I found the solution I knew